fpun/chraas/README.md

 $ dpkg -i google-chrome-stable_current_amd64.deb; apt-get -fy install
 ```

-Default configuration can be overriden on the .env config file, in particular to **set an api key to protect the server in production**
+Default configuration can be overriden on the .env config file, in particular to **set an api key to protect the server in production**.

-A docker image of the project can be built by running
+A docker image can be built by running
 ```sh
 docker build
 ```